-Sandy Clark, Program Director sclark@allegany.edu

-Allied Health 219

-301-784-5379
+Trina Geisler, Advising Specialist for Nursing Programs tgeisler@allegany.edu Allied Health 214 301-784-5570

 The Nursing Program prepares graduates to work in a variety of health care settings, in many roles within those settings, and with other care providers in the health professions.
 Today's nurse not only provides care and comfort to patients and their families, but also takes an active role in the health promotion and disease prevention of those same patients.
 Our program prepares nurses to meet the challenges of today's health care system and lays the foundation to rise to future challenges as new knowledge and technologies occur.
 The program has established partnerships with several colleges and universities for baccalaureate degree completion, with RN-BSN degree options.
-Another option available is for Dual Enrollment.
-Students accepted into the Associate of Science Degree Nursing Program at Allegany College of Maryland can be dually enrolled at Frostburg State University, taking Online Nursing Courses for a faster path to a BSN.
+For more information about dual enrollment with other 4 year schools, please check with the nursing office.

 A minimum grade of "C" is required in all science coursework; however, note that admission is competitive with grade point average being important.
-Laboratory science courses taken ten or more years prior to application for admission will not be considered.
+Laboratory science courses taken ten or more years prior to application for admission will require further evaluation.